New Mexico Navajolands Rock Climbing

 The Navajo reservation covers a huge corner of the map in the northwest portion of the state.
 Most of the area can be accessed by heading north from Gallup, NM or south from Shiprock, NM on the late US Highway 666 (now US-491).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for New Mexico Navajolands:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for New Mexico Navajolands:

 Featured Route For New Mexico Navajolands